One more push will send rulers home: Zardari

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former president Asif Ali Zardari Sunday said the current ‘incompetent’ rulers had collapsed under their own burden, needing just one more push to be sent home packing.
+ISLAMABAD/MULTAN: Former president Asif Ali Zardari Sunday said the current ‘incompetent’ rulers had collapsed under their own burden needing just one more push to be sent home packing.

 Talking to the PPP Punjab Secretary General Chaudhry Manzoor over the phone, Zardari said he’d already said that the current ‘selected’ rulers will collapse under their own burden.
 “Now they have fallen and need just one more push to send this government packing home.
 We will send them home together with the Pakistan Democratic Alliance,” he added.